 “There was a dead squirrel on the road back there.”

 “You said bless him baby Jesus to a dead squirrel?”
-I asked with incredulousness.
+I asked.

 “I didn’t say it to the squirrel,” she said.
 “I said it to the baby Jesus, so that He’ll take the squirrel into His loving arms.”

-I instinctively looked back for that squirrel realizing that I made a huge mistake.
-The realization was so strong that by the time I was completely turned around, to see what she was talking about, I was no longer looking for it.
+The moment wasn’t funny to me, I thought as I instinctually looked back for the recently departed squirrel, because it was exhibit ‘A’ of what a huge mistake I made by choosing this woman over Rhonda.
+This realization was so strong that by the time I was completely turned around, to see what she was talking about, I was no longer looking for it.
 I thought about how rare such stark realizations are.
-When one makes a poor decision such as this one, it can take hours, sometimes days for the full realization of the true effect to hit.
+When one makes such a poor decision in life, it can take weeks, sometimes months for the full realization of the true effect to hit.
 This one was so strong that I went silent in it.

-I was so quiet, for such a long time, that one would think my silence would prompt a “Why are you so quiet?” question.
-It was one of those moments when a person looks back for the dead squirrel she was talking about, thinking about everything that led them to the decisions they’ve made to be in the position they’re in right now, and all that they’re about to miss.
+I was so quiet for so long that one would think my silence would prompt a “Why are you so quiet?” question.
+It was one of those moments when a person looks back for the dead squirrel she was talking about, thinking about everything that led them to the decision they’ve made.
+I thought long and hard about that decision, and all that I would miss out on.
 I thought about how engaging the conversations I had with Rhonda were, and I thought about all the ones I could’ve had.
 I thought about the discussions we had about literature and philosophy, and how those discussions might have foreshadowed what was to come.
-I thought about the fact that she read some of the same obscure authors I had, and I thought about how I couldn’t believe that a woman of such sophistication and beauty had to have worked her way through the pile of literature to the obscure authors I read.
+I thought about the intriguing fact that she read some of the same obscure authors I had, and I thought about how I couldn’t believe that a woman of such sophistication and beauty had to have worked her way through the pile of literature to the obscure authors I read.
 I didn’t know anything about her diet, but I imagined that it had to be classy, as we drove to Debbie’s home.
 I thought about those dining experiences I could’ve had with Rhonda.
 I thought about how she wanted to be a designer, and how detailed she could be when she talked about the craft.
 I thought about how Rhonda engaged in after class conversations with our professor about our assigned readings.
 I thought about how intoxicating those conversations could be if she directed them at me.
 I thought about all that as Debbie and I drove to her home, and our conversation evolved into a discussion of whether or not a squirrel heaven existed.

 Most people become so locked in on what makes them what they are, that they fail to notice when they venture off the trail.
 Most of those people can find their way back to normalcy with well-established breadcrumbs back to reality.
 Other people end up fixating on their own thing to a point that they neglect to consider how their idiosyncrasies might appear to others.
-Some may be weirded out by such people, but these people often fascinate me.
+Some may be weirded out by such people, but they fascinate me.
 If I’m at a table of four people, and one of those people are a little off in some manner, I’ll focus most of my attention on them.
-I want to have them to react to my jokes.
-I want to learn how they came to be.
+I’ll ask them questions, I’ll give them scenarios to test their level of sanity, and I’ll do whatever I have to satisfy my questions about how they came to be.
 Who are these people, I wonder, and are they a natural creation due to slight chemical imbalances, or are they manmade?
 Do certain people influence them in such a manner that they become who they are, in other words, and are they so confined in their thought process that they don’t see it as being off the trail anymore?
-It’s always been a fascination of mine to indulge such oddities, but I’ve always done so as a brief flirtation with the desire to know the weird people of our society.
-Prior to driving to Debbie’s home, I never allowed this fascination to divert me into making such a poor decision before.
+It’s always been a fascination of mine to indulge such oddities, but I’ve always done so as a brief flirtation with the desire to know more about the weird people of our society.
+Prior to driving to Debbie’s home, however, I never allowed this fascination to divert me into making such a poor decision before.

 This recognition made the rest of the fifteen-minute ride to her house an emotional whirlwind for me, as I dealt with the fact that I chose the wrong girl, and how it could pertain to my overall decision-making process.
 By the time we were sitting in her home, at her dining room table, I decided to put all that behind me and try to enjoy myself.
 ‘What’s done is done,’ I thought.

-It was not her home, she said after I complimented it.
-It was her dad’s home.
-When I noticed her home furnishings, and how clean and good looking her home was, she reminded me that it wasn’t hers.
-I didn’t know why this was such an important point for her to make, but she continued to do so.
-She appeared embarrassed, rattled, and out of sorts when I continued this line of conversation.
-She didn’t care for my eye.
-I asked her about the trinkets, the furniture, and the overall layout, and she said it was her dad’s home.
+“It’s not my house,” she said after I issued the perfunctory compliment.
+“It’s my dad’s.”
+When I noticed some of the detailed decisions she made regarding her home furnishings, and how clean and good looking her home was, she said, “It’s not my home.
+It’s my dad’s.”
+I didn’t know why making this distinction was so important to her, but she continued to do make it I asked her about the trinkets, the furniture, and the overall layout.
+She appeared embarrassed, rattled, and she didn’t care for my observations.

 “How many people live here?”
 I asked searching for conversation topics.
 “What does your Dad do for a living?
-What were you hoping to accomplish with this particular arrangement?”
+What were you hoping to accomplish with these home furnishings?”

-She reached into her purse to get a piece of gum.
+She reached into her purse to get a piece of gum when we sat down in her kitchen.
 “Can I get a piece?”
 I asked.
 She searched her purse.
 It took a while.
 She began looking into it, and then she wasn’t searching anymore.
 “I asked for a piece of gum,” I said thinking that she had lost her place.

 “I know,” she said with exasperation.
 “I’m looking.”
 She put her head into the purse and came out with a condom in her teeth.
 She shook the condom like a terrier with a play toy.

 “I said gum.”
-I thought that was funny.
-I thought my response was equivalent to a well-timed, sitcom response to an uncomfortable moment.
-I thought I was adding to a well-placed visual joke.
+I thought her joke was funny, and I thought my response was a well-timed, sitcom response to an uncomfortable moment.
+I thought my deadpan response to her well-placed visual joke was nothing more than an addition to the joke.
 She reddened with embarrassment, reached back into her purse, grabbed a piece of gum, and handed it to me.

 She also had cartons of cigarettes in her freezer, next to the ice.